-The permit inspection process is required by Charles County Government to verify conformance with the several codes and ordinances adopted.
+The permit inspection process is required by Charles County and Town Governments to verify conformance with the several codes and ordinances adopted.
 The inspections required vary depending upon the type, size, and scope of the project.
 The number of inspections and types of inspections are contigent upon the demands of the codes and what is discovered during Plan Review.
-Each permit holder is provided the required number and types of inspections in the permit packet provided them when the permit is approved.
+Each permit holder is provided the required number and types of inspections in the permit packet provided to them when the permit is approved.
 Completing the entire inspection process and obtaining the Use & Occupancy Certification are legal responsibilities.
 Planchek is ready to provide assistance and help with the several aspects of compliance.
 Call our office.

 1. Building Permit References:

 CPIS, is a division of Planning & Growth Management.
 Generic permit information is available there.
 The requirements and applications for permits are located there.

 CPIS publishes Guidelines for many permit types.